aptech/docs/docs/CR-scale3d.rst

 Fixes the scaling for subsequent graphs.
 The axes endpoints and increments are computed as a best guess based on the data passed to it.

 ..
-NOTEL:: This function is for use with the deprecated PQG graphics.
+NOTE:: This function is for use with the deprecated PQG graphics.

 Format